noahjb/novi_cd_test/instructions/branch2.md

    	};
 ```

-Now, when you click on the checkbox, the item should be deleted from the database, and the list of todos should be refreshed.
+Now, when you click on the checkbox, the item should be deleted from the database, and the list of todos should be refreshed automatically.

 Congratulations!
 You've built your very first MEAN web application!